hexoul/aws-lambda-eth-proxy/README.md

 # Ethereum JSON-RPC on AWS Lambda
-AWS Lambda code to call and relay JSON-RPC of ethereum written in Golang
+AWS Lambda code to call and relay JSON-RPC of ethereum written in Golang Even this project try porting web3 to Golang

 # Usage
 1. Build